Tata Comm gross revenue under-reporting led to Rs 645 cr lower govt fee collection: CAG | Business

 ''Considering minimum rate of 0.15 per cent of AGR for Spectrum charges, the estimated revenue foregone on a very conservative basis was Rs 67.53 crore towards spectrum charges for one carrier of E and V band and the annual expected revenue foregone was Rs 3.30 crore for one Circle alone based on average AGR (adjusted gross revenue) reported by TSPs (telecom service providers) for the year 2020-21,'' it added.

-The Cabinet in June had approved partial allocation of spectrum in E-band to the telecom service providers to meet the backhaul demand of telecom operators.
+The Cabinet in June approved a partial allocation of spectrum in E-band to the telecom service providers to meet the backhaul demand of telecom operators.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)